 Learn a few easy tricks to making smooth and savory turkey gravy.

-Step 1: Heat 4 cups of turkey broth, chicken broth, or water–or a combination of broth and water–in a saucepan until hot but not boiling.
+- Heat 4 cups of turkey broth, chicken broth, or water–or a combination of broth and water–in a saucepan until hot but not boiling.
 This will be used as the base of the gravy; you’ll be adding thickened turkey drippings (roux) for your final gravy.

 Avoid the Lumps